snowe36/catalyst_atlas/README.md

 ---

-## Validation of learned catalytic representations
+## Supporting representation benchmark

 Evolutionary similarity is a strong proxy for function when homologs exist.
-The supporting benchmark asks what remains when they do not — chemistry identification from the reaction center under sequence/fold holdouts.
+This supporting benchmark asks what remains when they do not — chemistry identification from the reaction center under sequence/fold holdouts — evidence that the same microenvironment features motivating the design filters carry chemistry signal beyond fold.

 Primary metric: `fold_cluster` chemistry accuracy on the expanded atlas (**n=1157**; M-CSA 959 + UniProt 198).